Quantum dot thermal machines -- a guide to engineering: The effect of quantum dot dynamics

 The conductance peak occurs at $\varepsilon=(\Delta S+\xi)/2$, meaning that $\sigma=\Delta S+\xi$ acts as an effective entropy, or a generalised asymmetry parameter, to the first order replacing the role of the entropy difference $\Delta S$ in the Onsager coefficients for the case of preserved detailed balance (Eqs.\ref{eq-GL}).
 The height of the conductance peak depends on $\xi$, but, when normalised, the analysis of the performance of an SET as a thermal machine in the case of detailed balance breaking can follow Section \ref{sec-norm} with the effective entropy $\sigma$ replacing $\Delta S$.

 This means that tuning the detailed balance breaking and tunnel coupling asymmetry coefficients to increase $\xi$ improves the device's performance as a heat engine.
-Its performance as a refrigerator can also be optimised, but the optimal value of $\sigma$ depends of the operating voltage and temperature difference.
+This is in line with the notion that time-reversal symmetry breaking can reduce entropy production \cite{Benenti2017}.
+The device's performance as a refrigerator can also be optimised, but the optimal value of $\sigma$, as in the previous section, depends of the operating voltage and temperature difference.
 Finally, despite the arguments for the analysis with normalised conductance, it should also be noted that increasing $\xi$ increases overall conductance and therefore thermal machine performance.